vibbits/training-material/topics/git-introduction/tutorials/7_gitignore/tutorial.md

 Regardless of the above, it is often useful if your data is in the same projectfolder.
 And you can't help the fact that Jupyter Notebooks makes intermediate checkpoints (.ipynb_checkpoints) in the same folder of the notebook.

-Git has a file, the `.gitignore` file, that has a list of expressions which define the files it doesn't need to track.
-This chapter will briefly discuss the `.gitignore` file without any exercises and going into detail.
+Git has a file, the `.gitignore` file in which we can write expressions that define the files it should ignore.
+This chapter will briefly discuss the `.gitignore` file with a few simple examples.

 # 2. Expressions
 Imagine the following project folder structure: